MPLS Division Code of Practice on the Supervision of Graduate Research Students

 The responsible supervisor will currently be engaged in research in the relevant discipline(s) so as to ensure that the direction and monitoring of the student’s progress is informed by up to date subject knowledge and research developments.

-Nobody should be appointed as responsible supervisor if it is known at the time of the appointment that he or she will not be in post at the time the student is due to complete the programme in question.
+Nobody should be appointed as responsible supervisor if it is known at the time of the appointment that they will not be in post at the time the student is due to complete the programme in question.

 A person appointed to supervise alongside the responsible supervisor shall normally be: